Trust-Machines-Archive/stacks-dev-guide/guide.md

 Convert hex to binary and post to API URL /v2/transactions

+note: the http endpoint will ignore posts unless the content-type header is included and set for binary data.

 ```
 cat tx.json | xxd -r -p | curl --data-binary @- -H "content-type: application/octet-stream" http://2-1-seed.testnet.hiro.so:20443/v2/transactions
 ```